I'm dubbing my Top Test Automation Trends 2022 Predictions the year of Non-Functional Automation Testing.

-But with Resilience Testing, we can introduce faults or inject failure modes to further understand how our applications respond to that kind of stress.
+But with Resilience Testing, we can introduce faults or inject failure modes to understand further how our applications respond to that kind of stress.

-It's not solely about requests and response timings, or the metrics you're collecting.
+It's not solely about requests and response timings or the metrics you're collecting.
 It's more about understanding what happens when a condition in the application changes.

 This technique allows you to create conditions that help you further understand how stress and load affect your application.

 5. API Security Testing